478mkharb/devops-learning/Interview/Jenkins.md

 - **Polling:** Jenkins periodically checks the repository for changes.

 ### Explanation
-Webhooks are generally faster and reduce unnecessary repository checks.
-Polling is useful when webhooks cannot be configured, but it creates periodic load and delay.
+Webhooks are generally faster because they trigger actions immediately when an event occurs, reducing unnecessary repository checks.
+Polling can be used when webhooks cannot be configured, but it periodically checks for changes, which can introduce delays and generate additional load.

 ### Example
 ```text